myllynen/byteman-automation-tutorial/README.md

 (MBean attributes) published over JMX are now dynamic.
-Also the Byteman script [rules.btm](tutorial/5-byteman-generic/src/main/resources/rules.btm) is adjusted to call these generic methods of the helper, no application related details are included in the script anymore either.
+Also the Byteman script [rules.btm](tutorial/5-byteman-generic/src/main/resources/rules.btm) is adjusted to call these generic methods of the helper, no application specific details are included in the script anymore either.

-To guarantee reliability of this approach, we enable automatic Byteman script correctness checking as part of Maven packaging phase in [pom.xml](tutorial/5-byteman-generic/pom.xml).
+To guarantee the reliability of this approach, we enable Byteman script correctness checking as part of Maven packaging phase in the [pom.xml](tutorial/5-byteman-generic/pom.xml).
 Also the simple [MBean2TXT](tutorial/5-byteman-generic/MBean2TXT.java) utility is made slightly more generic by adjusting its output format.